tumblr/colossus/colossus-docs/src/main/paradox/streaming.md

 # The Steaming API

-At the heart of streaming is a small set of composoble types for building reactive streams of objects.
+At the heart of streaming is a small set of composable types for building reactive streams of objects.
 The objects themselves can either be pieces of a larger object (such as chunks of an http message), or full messages themselves.
 You can even have streams of streams.